 A student wishing to declare an Asian Studies Minor is encouraged to meet with the director of the Asian Studies Minor early in the student's college study to develop a plan for completing the minor's requirements.
-Direct all questions related to the minor to Dr. Liya Wang, director of the minor, in the Department of Sociology.
+Direct all questions related to the minor to Professor Ellen Posman, new director of the minor, in the Department of Religion.